-The Melbourne Aspiring Leaders and Managers Program consist of four online modules: Two modules in Semester 1 and two modules in Semester 2.
-Each semester-long program involves online assessments, three webinar/discussion sessions and a final workshop.
+The Melbourne Aspiring Leaders and Managers program consist of four online modules: Two modules commencing in a February/March cohort and two modules commencing in a July/August cohort.
+Each module involves online assessments and a series of workshops.

 Managing and Developing Yourself: focusing on leading the self; developing a critical reflective practice; and developing intra-personal intelligence